+Does your institution have an application fee?
+Yes No

+Amount of application fee: \$30.00

+If you h Can it be waived for applicants with financial need?
+Yes No ave an application fee and an on-line application option, please indicate policy for students who apply on-line: Same fee

+Free

+Reduced

-Can on-line application fee be waived for applicants with financial need? \square Yes \checkmark No
+Can on-line application fee be waived for applicants with financial need?
+Yes No

 C14.
-Application closing date Does your institution have an application closing date?
-Yes No Application closing date (fall): Priority date: C15.
-Are first-time, first-year students accepted for terms other than the fall? \square Yes \square No C16.
-Notification to applicants of admission decision sent (fill in one only) On a rolling basis beginning (date): By (date): As submitted C17.
-Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date: Must reply by May 1 or within weeks if notified thereafter Other: Deadline for housing deposit (MM/DD): Amount of housing deposit: \$35.00 Refundable if student does not enroll?
-Yes, in full Yes, in part No
+Application closing date

+Does your institution have an application closing date?
+Yes No

+Application closing date (fall):

+Priority date:

+C15.
+Are first-time, first-year students accepted for terms other than the fall? $\overline{\lor}$ Yes $\overline{\Box}$ No

+C16.
+Notification to applicants of admission decision sent (fill in one only)

+On a rolling basis beginning (date):

+By (date):

+Other:

+C17.
+Reply policy for admitted applicants (fill in one only)

+Must reply by (date):

+No set date:

+Must reply by May 1 or within weeks if notified thereafter Other:

+Deadline for housing deposit (MM/DD):

+Amount of housing deposit: \$35.00

+Refundable if student does not enroll?

+Yes, in full

+Yes, in part

+No

 C18.
 Deferred admission: Does your institution allow students to postpone enrollment after admission?

-✓ Yes □ No
+▼ Yes □ No

 If yes, maximum period of postponement:

 C19.
 Early admission of high school students: Does your institution allow high school students to enroll as full-time, firsttime, first-year (freshman) students one year or more before high school graduation?
-Yes 🗆 No
+Yes No C20.

-C20.
 Common application: Question removed from CDS.
-(Initiated during 2008-2009 cycle)

-Early Decision and Early Action Plans

-C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? \square Yes \checkmark No

-If "yes," please complete the following: First or only early decision plan closing date: First or only early decision plan notification date: Other early decision plan closing date: Other early decision plan notification date: For the Fall 2014 entering class: Number of early decision applications received by your institution: Number of applicants admitted under early decision plan: Please provide significant details about your early decision plan:

-C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

-✓ Yes □ No

-If "yes," please complete the following:

-Early action closing date: None

-Early action closing date:
+(Initiated during 2009-2010 cycle) Early Decision and Early Action Plans C21.
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
+Yes No If "yes," please complete the following: First or only early decision plan closing date: First or only early decision plan notification date: Other early decision plan closing date: Other early decision plan notification date: For the Fall 2015 entering class: Number of early decision applications received by your institution: Number of applicants admitted under early decision plan: Please provide significant details about your early decision plan: C22.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ▼ Yes □ No If "yes," please complete the following: Early action closing date: None Early action notification date: Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? $\square$ Yes $\square$ No Yes No D. TRANSFER ADMISSION Fall Applicants D1.
+Does your institution enroll transfer students?
+Yes No (If no, please skip to Section E) If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities?
+Ves No D2.
+Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2015.

-Early action notification date:

-Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

-Yes No

-D. TRANSFER ADMISSION

-Fall Applicants

-D1.
-Does your institution enroll transfer students? \checkmark Yes \square No

-(If no, please skip to Section E)

-If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities? \checkmark Yes \square No

-D2.
-Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2014.

 Applicants Admitted Applicants Enrolled Applicants

-Men 1289 1148 857

-Women 1910 1739 1328

-- 1

-Total 3199 2887 2185
+Men 1282 1166 924

+Women 2114 1898 1452

-Total
+Total 3396 3064 2376

-Application for Admission

-D3.
-Indicate terms for which transfers may enroll:

-\blacksquare Fall \square Winter \blacksquare Spring \blacksquare Summer
+Application for Admission D3.
+Indicate terms for which transfers may enroll: Fall Winter Spring Summer D4.

-D4.
 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?

-✓ Yes □ No

-If yes, what is the minimum number of credits and the unit of measure?
+Yes No If yes, what is the minimum number of credits and the unit of measure?
+24 D5.

-N/A

-D5.
 Indicate all items required of transfer students to apply for admission: